opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 level testing for development, automated deployment, performance characterization or stress testing.

-Test projects are dedicated to provide frameworks, tooling and test-cases catagorized as functional, performance or compliance testing.
+Test projects are dedicated to provide frameworks, tooling and test-cases categorized as functional, performance or compliance testing.
 Test projects fulfill different roles such as verifying VIM functionality, benchmarking components and platforms or analysis of measured KPIs for the scenarios released in OPNFV.